jescarri/lora-node/OPTIMIZATION_SUMMARY.md

 ```

 ### Benefits:
-- Debug logs are only compiled in debug builds
+- Diagnostic logs can be selectively compiled during development
 - Production builds have reduced code size
-- Maintains debugging capability when needed
+- Maintains debugging capability when needed for development

 ## 3. Optimized Logging Functions